MikeKSmith/The_Lazy_Producer/docs/015-Tools-Audio_Effects.md

 ## Echo

 I tend to prefer [Live Suite's Echo effect](https://www.ableton.com/en/live-manual/12/live-audio-effect-reference/#echo) rather than delay.
 There is a wide range of sounds possible using it, and some built in modulations and tweaks to the sound which add character.
 Use of Echo as a send effect has a long legacy in dub music where the DJ or producer would send a burst of signal to the Echo and by tweaking the feedback and EQ would create long tails of echo.
+You can learn more about the Echo effect here: <https://www.youtube.com/watch?v=4LxhIE169x4>.

-Being a Lazy Producer, I prefer to let random processes tweak the LFO settings.
+Being a Lazy Producer, I prefer to let random processes tweak the Echo settings.
 I have built an audio effect rack with a trio of LFOs working on each other and then changing the feedback amount, lower and upper ranges of the EQ so that these wobble about randomly.
-While the timing of the Echo is fixed, we have other parameters that mean that the sound is constantly shifting in an unpredictable way.
+Using an instance of Dillon Bastan's Strange Mod modulator will achieve similar effect as discussed in \@ref(tools-modulators) While the timing of the Echo is fixed, we have other parameters that mean that the sound is constantly shifting in an unpredictable way.
 This will prevent the Echo effect from being too "samey" across the track and provide some interesting moments.
 It's a bit like having a pair of "robot hands" that tweak the Echo settings.
-You could alternatively use Dillon Bastan's Strange Mod device - \@ref(strange-mod).

 <img src="images/LFO_Echo.png" width="100%" />

-## Distortion
+## Saturation and Distortion

-Distortion may seem like a weird choice for ambient music where much of the music produced is "pristine" and "delicate".
+Saturation may seem like a weird choice for ambient music where much of the music produced is "pristine" and "delicate".
 But there is a whole sub-genre where gritty, distorted sounds are most definitely a thing.
 My favourite from Live Suite is the [Saturator plugin](https://www.ableton.com/en/live-manual/11/live-audio-effect-reference/#saturator) which provides a wide range of subtle distortion and drive.
-While the Pedal plugin provides raw Overdrive, Distortion and Fuzz, Saturator allows you to drive the signal and dial in more subtle drive and overtones.
+If you need more distortion than saturation then the [Pedal](https://www.ableton.com/en/live-manual/11/live-audio-effect-reference/#pedal) plugin provides raw Overdrive, Distortion and Fuzz, Saturator allows you to drive the signal and dial in more subtle drive and overtones.

 <img src="images/Saturator_Pedal.png" width="100%" />